peterfoo22/SuperHiProj2-Wellby/README.md

 4/22/2020- Finished translation file.
 Created pages in admin section to our footer menu.
 Using linklists objects to output menu.
 Created footer menu using translation and social share links.
+Created collection page using admin section in Shopify Admin.

+4/23/2020-  Created Product card using snippets for "addtocart" form.
+Setup the elements and information needed, and used jQuery to add functionality to the add to cart buttons and clicks.
+Used JQuery to listen to the clicks and whether we should able or disable the counter clicker, and quanitity in the form.

+4/24/2020- Used Jquery to dynmically adapt and validate to the logic in the addtocart form based on product quanitity .